 Tenancy rights and the terminology used varies between the different countries in the UK.
 For more information on all aspects of renting in the four countries visit Shelter.

-- If you’re having problems paying your rent contact your landlord or agency – some charge if you pay late, but may agree not to if you speak to them first.
+- If you’re having problems paying your rent contact your landlord or agency – late payment charges are now illegal, but interest can be charged.

-- Make sure that you sign an assured tenancy agreement unless you have a resident landlord, in which case you have fewer rights regarding eviction and must sign an excluded tenancy agreement.
+- Make sure that you sign an assured tenancy agreement unless you have a resident landlord; in this latter case you have fewer rights regarding eviction and must sign an excluded tenancy agreement.

 - Check if your university offers advice and listings for private rented accommodation.